Bombarda

-Bombarda is a type of weighted float used in rod and reel fishing.
+Bombarda, or Sbirulino, is a type of weighted float used in rod and reel fishing.
 The main line is passed through the bombarda.
-The end of the main line is tied to a swivel, to the other end of the swivel a three to six foot terminal line with hook is tied.
-The bombarda when cast, sinks slowly, at the same time, it is reeled in.
+The end of the main line is tied to a swivel, while the other end of the swivel is tied to a three to six-foot terminal line with hook.
+When cast, the bombarda sinks slowly, and at the same time, it is reeled in.

-The rate of sinking and reeling-in speed, determines whether the area fished is surface, mid or deep water.
+The rate of sinking and reeling-in speed, determines whether the area fished is surface, mid, or deep water.
 Presentation of bait is very natural.
-It can be used during the day and also night with appropriate baits and in both fresh and seawater.
+It can be used during the day and also at night with appropriate baits and in both fresh and seawater.
 There are various casting weights ranging from 5 to 30 grams.
 The direction of sinking action can be forward, horizontal or even backward, when tension on the main line is absent.

+The Sbirolino is often used for fishing in trout lakes and ponds.